gleich/beta-website/README.md

-# Personal-Site
+# Personal-Site-v1

-🌎 My personal website built in Flutter.
-Visit it at [mattglei.ch](https://mattglei.ch).
+🌎 My website built in Flutter.
+Visit it at [old.mattglei.ch](https://old.mattglei.ch).
 This site will soon be replaced by a website built in react.

 ## Github Actions